 The NEPA was signed into law on January 1, 1970.
 It requires federal agencies to assess the environmental effects of their proposed actions prior to making decisions.
 Section 102 in Title I of the Act requires federal agencies to incorporate environmental considerations in their planning and decision-making through a systematic interdisciplinary approach.
-Specifically, all federal agencies are to prepare detailed statements assessing the environmental impact of all alternatives to major federal actions significantly affecting the environment.
-The EA that has been prepared has occurred after-the-fact due to emergency authorization delegated by the SWT District Commander.
+Specifically, all federal agencies are to prepare detailed statements assessing the environmental impact of all alternatives to major federal actions affecting the environment.
+This EA occurred after-the-fact due to emergency authorization delegated by the SWT District Commander.
 The CEQ regulations (40 CFR 1506.11) and guidance provide for alternative arrangements for NEPA compliance in emergency situations.
 Agencies are not to delay immediate actions necessary to secure lives and safety of citizens or to protect valuable resources.
 The Emergency Action is compliant with NEPA through the after-action analysis of environmental impacts.